-After careful review of the available data, the FAA has determined that air safety and the public interest require the adoption of the rule with the changes previously described.
+After careful review of the available data, including the comments noted above, the FAA has determined that air safety and the public interest require the adoption of the rule with the changes previously described.
 The FAA has determined that these changes will neither increase the economic burden on any operator nor increase the scope of the AD.